MVCC WORKS

 Challenges

 The Mohawk Valley Region is home to several underserved populations.
-Homeless shelters for women and children are almost non-existent; more than 2,000 individuals are released from a correctional facility each year; hundreds of military veterans return to the area; refugee resettlement is returning after years of declining numbers; several non-profits provide services to a growing population of individuals with developmental disabilities – all of whom are in need of additional education and training.
+Affordable housing and available childcare slots are ongoing challenges; more than 2,000 individuals are released from a correctional facility each year; hundreds of military veterans return to the area; refugee resettlement is returning to previous levels after years of declining numbers; several non-profits provide services to a growing population of individuals with developmental disabilities – all of whom are in need of additional education and training.

 Solutions

-- College-Community-Connection (C3) – The C3 program is an on-campus access point to community based services and resources
+• College-Community-Connection (C3) – The C3 program is an on-campus access point to community-based services and resources that helps nearly 500 low-income students in need of wrap-around services and resources on a weekly basis.

 Challenges

 The Mohawk Valley region ranks in the lowest national tier for the total amount of both venture capital investment and the number of new business startups.
-There are more than 6,000 small businesses in the Mohawk Valley, covering a vast spectrum of firms from neighborhood coffee shops and homegrown construction businesses to specialized tech firms and nonprofit service providers.
-The COVID pandemic has hit small businesses extremely hard and they need help navigating an uncertain future.
+There are more than 6,000 small businesses in the Mohawk Valley, covering a vast spectrum of enterprises from neighborhood coffee shops and homegrown construction businesses to specialized tech firms and nonprofit service providers.
+A startup small business ecosystem requires constant attention with programs and resources to support the tenuous reality of entrepreneurs.

 Solutions

-- thINC – MVCC’s thINCubator is the hub of the new business startup ecosystem in the region. thINCubator has assisted over 200 entrepreneurs over the past 5 years through mentorship, meetups, programming, and 1-to-1 consulting.
-We help startups ‘start up’ by supporting students and community members in developing and launching new ventures to revitalize the local small-business community.
+• thINC – MVCC's thINCubator is the hub of the new business startup ecosystem in the region. ubator has assisted over 200 entrepreneurs over the past 5 years through mentorship, meetups, programming, and 1-to-1 consulting.
+We help startups 'start up' by supporting students and community members in developing and launching new ventures to revitalize the local small-business community.

 Challenges